PrecLLM: A Privacy-Preserving Framework for Efficient Clinical Annotation Extraction from Unstructured EHRs using Small-Scale LLMs: Introduction

-To effectively learn the disease phenotype in the clinical notes, a popular approach is to fine-tune pre-trained language models, such as BERT or clinical BERT \cite{alsentzer2019clinicalbert}, using annotated clinical documents.
-However, fine-tuned models were mainly developed for clinical text mining and named entity extraction \cite{peng2019transfer, lee2020biobert, gu2021domain} and less intended for disease phenotyping, potentially due to the lack of publicly available annotated data. \cite{zhang2019extracting} first fine-tuned BERT to extract comprehensive collections of breast cancer-related phenotypes using clinical notes from a Chinese hospital. \cite{zhou2022cancerbert} then adopted a similar approach to develop a cancer domain-specific BERT model (CancerBERT) for breast cancer-related phenotypes extraction from the University of Minnesota Clinical Data Repository (21291 patients). \cite{hartman2023method} fine-tuned BERT and BART models to automate the generation of discharge summaries for neurology patients, aiming to reduce physician burnout by enhancing the efficiency of clinical documentation. \cite{Jiang2023llmnature} proposed NYUTron, a LLM pre-trained and fine-tuned on inpatient clinical notes of 387,144 patients at New York University to provide an automatic and comprehensive profiling of patients.
-Notably, all above applications require highly skilled clinicians to annotate notes from a large-scale Private HNC Dataset, which can be labor-intensive and time-consuming.
+Transformer-based models, such as Bidirectional Encoder Representations from Transformers (BERT) \cite{devlin2019bert}, have gained substantial popularity and importance in recent years due to their remarkable ability to understand and generate human-like text.
+These models leverage vast amounts of data and complex neural network architectures to deliver insights and automation across various fields.
+A popular approach to effectively learn disease phenotypes from clinical notes is to fine-tune pre-trained models, such as clinical BERT \cite{alsentzer2019clinicalbert}, using annotated clinical documents.
+However, these fine-tuned models have primarily been developed for clinical text mining and Named Entity Recognition (NER) \cite{peng2019transfer, lee2020biobert, gu2021domain}, and are less suited for disease phenotyping, potentially due to the lack of publicly available annotated data.
+Disease phenotyping often involves training the models on a representative subset of cohort records, manually annotated by a team of experts, to subsequently automate annotation for the larger remaining dataset \cite{yang2023machine}.
+However, manual annotation of these notes is labor-intensive, prone to errors \cite{Sylolypavan2023annotation}, and requires highly skilled healthcare professionals.
+Zhang et al fine-tuned BERT to extract comprehensive collections of breast cancer-related phenotypes using clinical notes from a Chinese hospital \cite{zhang2019extracting}.
+Zhou et al adopted a similar approach to develop a cancer domain-specific BERT model (CancerBERT) for breast cancer-related phenotype extraction from the University of Minnesota Clinical Data Repository \cite{zhou2022cancerbert} .
+Hartman et al fine-tuned BERT and BART models to automate the generation of discharge summaries for neurology patients \cite{hartman2023method}.
+Notably, all these applications require highly skilled clinicians to annotate notes from large-scale datasets, which can be labor-intensive and time-consuming.